Sentiment analysis is the automated process of understanding an opinion about a given subject from written or spoken language.

 Finally, click Run and perform any kind of analysis or visualization you can think of.

-On this post, we explain how to make the most out of our Google Sheets add-on to help you get started with sentiment analysis.
+On this step-by-step guide, we explain how to make the most out of our Google Sheets add-on to help you get started with sentiment analysis.
 We also explain some best practices and provide examples of interesting things you can do with your data.

 Sentiment Analysis with RapidMiner